disketteomelette/SIDAuth/README.md

 To prevent direct access to protected content through direct URL entry, the content is encapsulated within PHP comments.
 If the session is authorized, the file is opened on the server-side, the encapsulation is removed, and the protected content is rendered.
 The same system is applied to authorized session codes.

-This system can be useful as an additional layer of security when conducting proof-of-concept testing for web applications in development.
+This system can be useful as an additional layer of security when conducting proof-of-concept testing for web applications in development on "the real Internet".

 # Usage
 ```